QuickFixes/web-dev-with-friends/README.md

 > the tools necessary to do "full-stack" web development using open source
 > technologies, you need a mishmash of software to fill in the gaps.

-> Graphical Git clients such as the official GitHub GUI and [SourceTree][]
+> Graphical Git clients such as the official [GitHub GUI][ghguiwin]
-> help alleviate some of the pain of setting this all up, by bundling a
+> ([Mac version][ghguimac]) and [SourceTree][] help alleviate some of the pain
-> functional Unix shell.
-The virtual machine you'll get after running the
+> of setting this all up, by bundling a functional Unix shell.
+The virtual
-> setup script in this repository is designed to provide everything you need
+> machine you'll get after running the setup script in this repository is
-> to get _started_ with PHP or Python web development on the Apache HTTP
+> designed to provide everything you need to get _started_ with PHP or Python
-> server.
+> web development on the Apache HTTP server.

 ### What is this "Vagrant" thing and why is it necessary? ###